aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

       - <str>
 ```

-TODO - check if fabric_name is still needed.
-The variable `fabric_name` is used to select the inventory group covering all devices in the report.
-This variable is also required for the role `eos_designs`, but the user can set a name if this role is not used.
-The default value is `all` pointing to the built-in inventory group `all`.
-Therefore all devices in the inventory will be selected for the report.

 The default accepted manufacturers are "Arastra, Inc." and "Arista Networks."
 To change this, use `accepted_xcvr_manufacturers`.

 By default, all fans and power supplies are expected to be in the `ok` state.
 However chassis switches may intentionally be missing some fans or power supplies as they are not fully populated.
 In this case, `accepted_fan_states` and `accepted_pwr_supply_states` can be updated to include the `notInserted` state to avoid failures on missing fans/power supplies.